-Paul joined Transform in 1993 as Deputy Chief Executive, and was appointed as Chief Executive in 1997.
+Paul joined Transform in 1993 as Finance Director, and was appointed as Chief Executive in 1997.
 He was both involved in and promoted several initiatives to support and strengthen Surrey charities and the supported housing sector.
 Paul also served as trustee of Guildford YMCA for 14 years.
 A highlight of his career with Transform was receiving a Lifetime Achievement Award for his contribution to social care in Surrey in 2014.

 Paul said of his retirement:

 “I have been incredibly blessed to work with so many great people in this wonderful organisation, but the time has come to retire and focus more on spending time with my family and involvement at Church.

 “For nearly 25 years I have seen the amazing impact Transform has had on the lives of thousands of homeless and vulnerable people.
 I’m looking forward to seeing how a new Chief Executive will shape and mould the future of Transform.”